 Dominic is a co-author, with Roberto Newell and Greg Wilson, of Dangerous Markets: Managing in Financial Crises (Wiley & Sons, 2002), the author of China Vignettes: An Inside Look at China (Talisman, 2007). a co-author, with Dezso Horvath and Matthias Kipping, of Reimagining Capitalism (Oxford University Press, 2016), and a co-author, with Ram Charan and Dennis Carey, of Talent Wins: The New Playbook for Putting People First (Harvard Business Review Press, 2018).

-Mr. Barton has received multiple awards for his business leadership and contributions to the communities in which he has lived and worked.
-In February 2013 he received the Order of Civil Merit (Peony Medal) from former President Lee of South Korea and in August 2014 he was awarded the Singaporean Public Service Star (Distinguished Friends of Singapore).
-He is a Rhodes Trustee and an Honorary Fellow at Brasenose College, Oxford.
-Mr. Barton is also an Adjunct Professor at Tsinghua University, Beijing.
+Dominic has received multiple awards for his business leadership and contributions to the communities in which he has lived and worked.
+In February 2013 Dominic received the Order of Civil Merit (Peony Medal) from former President Lee of South Korea and in August 2014 he was awarded the Singaporean Public Service Star (Distinguished Friends of Singapore).
+He is a Rhodes Trustee and an Honorary Fellow at Brasenose College, Oxford, as well as an Adjunct Professor at Tsinghua University, Beijing.

 Dominic graduated from the University of British Columbia with a BA Honours in economics and completed his MPhil in Economics at Brasenose College, Oxford University, where he was a Rhodes Scholar.